youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### get_calendar_state

-Gets the state of the AWS Systems Manager Change Calendar at an optional, specified time.
+Gets the state of a Amazon Web Services Systems Manager change calendar at the current time or a specified time.

 Type annotations for `boto3.client("ssm").get_calendar_state` method.